 - Fitness facility exercise classes

-- Online health resources such as health and wellness newsletters
+- Online resources, such as health and wellness centers

 If you wish to be fit and healthy but do not want to travel to a facility, or there is no center nearby, you could receive a variety of home exercise kits, including: